DmytroMukhin/kottansFrontend/README.md

 It's my first experience with Linux CLI.

-Everything was clear in the first and second vectorinaю.
+Everything was clear in the first and second module

-In the third and fourth quiz it was a little unclear, but with experience it will be clearer.
+In the third and fourth module it was a little unclear, but with experience it will be clearer.